 Fleece materials tend to be sturdy and built to last.
 However, they can melt quickly when hot, so be careful around the campfire.
 To ensure you have yours for years to come, it's important to pay attention to details like the quality of the zipper and the strength of the stitches.

-Thinner, lightweight fleeces that are made to breathe well have less fabric by their nature and can be more prone to wear and tear.
+Thinner, lightweight fleeces made to breathe well have less fabric by their nature and can be more prone to wear and tear.
 These options will require more care to maintain than the thick and burly options.

 Features To Consider

 Thumb loops are handy for holding insulation, sun, and wind protection around your hands.
 While not as crucial as a hood to protect your head, they can do a lot to make an outing more comfortable.
 That's also true of pockets, especially in mid-weight options that you plan to wear while standing around or moving slowly enough to catch a chill.
-If you're concerned about keeping your valuables secure, make sure there's at least one zippered pocket.
+If you're concerned about keeping your valuables secure, ensure at least one zippered pocket.

 Fit

 The most common fit issues for fleece jackets occur in the shoulders, sleeves, torso, and hips.
-It's important that the torso is long enough not to expose your belly when you raise your arms, but not so long that it feels like it's restricting your hips.
+It's important that the torso is long enough not to expose your belly when you raise your arms but not so long that it feels like it's restricting your hips.
 The cut is also important.
 For curvier people, it can be nice to have a wider hem so your fleece doesn't hug your hips uncomfortably.
 Some boxier fleeces include a cinch on the hem to hold in heat when you need it.

 Then there are the sleeves.
 Their length is especially important if the fleece has thumb loops so you can use them without pulling the sleeves tight across your shoulders.